oweb36/mws-docs/mws/Characters/Bench/Air Conditioners/CeRNY.md

 CeRNY is slightly offended by ToshySMUT's behavior, but does understand why he is this way.
 She does not take real offense, just some slight offense.

+## Injuries and Death

+> Not standard to all, but she deserves it.
+She's still alive, don't worry.
+It's all slapstick.

+- She ded.
+	- Did you know a piano fell on her, killing her?
+	- To this day, we don't know how.
+But she totally suffered! [:D](https://tvtropes.org/pmwiki/pmwiki.php/Main/ComedicSociopathy)
+	- The corpse is still there, just partially buried.

+## Trivia

+- She is that one girl where you don't [**FAFO**](void:fuck-around-n-find-out).
+- She can skate, also don't **FAFO**.
+- She may game, and can game Call of Duty.
+	- She can handle the competitiveness, but the voice chat is just toxic.
+	- This is why she plays without voice chat in COD games.
+- She's not [MWS](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md)' Kenny despite her deaths.

 #airconditioner